FAQs

 No. Provided your lid is kept sealed airtight and your food scraps are pickling nicely, pests such as flies or rodents are less likely to enter.

 When emptying your pickling bucket into a home compost bin, usually rodents won't go for acidic foods like bokashi, but prefer foods that are going rotten.
 However if they are hungry, they will eat anything - even bokashi!
-So if you are concerned about rodents, make sure your home compost is rodent proof regardless.
+So if you are concerned about rodents, make sure your home compost is rodent proof regardless OR check out how to use a 'soil factory'.

 Check out Predator Free NZ on tips to rat proof a home compost bin and how to set appropriate traps if rats are burrowing underneath your compost bin.